 Ultrasound General Information

-The EM ultrasound section is committed to educating residents in the newest ultrasound applications within emergency medicine.
-Section members contributed to the rewriting of the ultrasound education guidelines for the Council of Residency Directors in Emergency Medicine and contribute key advice on national issues.
-In light of this we emphasize a curriculum that demands all residents become proficient in ultrasound guided venous cannulation, eFAST, AAA, pregnant female patient, and cardiac.
-In addition we stress high proficiency in DVT, gallbladder, renal and procedural assistance.
+The EM ultrasound section is committed to educating residents and fellows in the newest ultrasound applications within emergency medicine.
+Section members contributed to the writing of the ultrasound education guidelines for the Council of Residency Directors and the Emergency Ultrasound fellowships in Emergency Medicine and contribute key advice on national issues.
+In light of this we emphasize a resident curriculum that demands proficiency in ultrasound guided venous cannulation, eFAST, AAA, pregnant patients, cardiac applications, DVT, gallbladder, renal and procedural assistance.
 The residency has two RDMS level sonographers, including two who are fellowship trained.

 In addition to the resident rotations, there are many other avenues of ultrasound education.
 A fourth year medical student clerkship is offered.
 During this 4 week rotation, the medical student will be working closely with the ultrasound faculty to learn basic ultrasound techniques, as well as emergency applications.
 Also, residents with a strong interest in ultrasound are encouraged to join the Ultrasound Track meetings, participate in research, and have many opportunities for education at the local and national level.

 We have an Emergency Medicine Ultrasound Fellowship.
 The environment created by fellowship-trained and RDMS-certified faculty, as well as the rich pathology, make WUSM an ideal training location.
 The fellowship will offer an enormous volume of ultrasounds, as well as emphasis on the administrative aspects of beginning and maintaining a fellowship.
 Fellows will be expected to take on teaching and research responsibilities.
 The fellowship complies with the American College of Emergency Physician's Emergency Medicine Ultrasound Fellowship guidelines.